-Foraging, or the harvesting of wild food, is exciting on so many levels.
-It's fun and rewarding, and satisfies a necessary connection to nature.
+Foraging, or the harvesting of wild food, is fun and rewarding.

 Wild edible plants provide superior nutrition.

-Foraging promotes environmental sensitivity and awareness of the natural world.
+Foraging satisfies a necessary connection to nature.
+It promotes environmental sensitivity and awareness of our natural world.

 - Doug Larson